Hot, Dry Conditions Elevate Fire Weather Threat - Times of San Diego

-High pressure building over the western states will bring hot and dry weather to Southern California this week, with a Santa Ana wind pattern beginning to set up Sunday, elevating the fire weather threat through much of the week, the National Weather Service said.
+High pressure building over the western states will bring hot and dry weather to Southern California this week, with a Santa Ana wind pattern setting up Sunday, elevating the fire weather threat through much of the week, the National Weather Service said.

 Support Times of San Diego's growth